Skip to main content

 Test your configuration handles:

-• Immediate release attempts
+• Immediate capture attempts

 • Freeze during escrow